|The information below is for 2020-2021 FUNdamentals Program only. |

 Click here for information on our Competitive Program

-Fundamentals is planned to run with a minimum of 12 players to a maximum of 15 players per session, at the NTR on Sunday afternoons.
-We will only be able to run both sessions if we have a minimum of 12 skaters register per session.
+Fundamentals is planned to run with a minimum of 12 players to a maximum of 20 players per session, at the NTR on Sunday afternoons.

 The Hockey Canada Initiation Program has been designed to make the first contact with hockey a safe and positive experience.
 It is a structured, learn-to-play hockey program designed to introduce beginners to the game's basic skills.
 It enables participants to become contributing members of a team effort, develop self-confidence, and experience a sense of personal achievement.
 These goals are achieved in an atmosphere of fun and fair play.